Note 35 Assumptions and estimates used in the financial statements (critical accounting policies)

 Alliander prepares its financial statements in accordance with International Financial Reporting Standards that have been endorsed for use in the European Union by the European Commission.
 The preparation of financial statements and the measurement of items in the financial statements require the use of estimates and assumptions.
 These are mainly based on past experience and Alliander’s management’s best estimate of the specific circumstances that are, in the opinion of management, applicable in the given situation.

 The assumptions and estimates used in the financial statements often relate to future developments.
 As a result, the actual outcome may differ significantly from the current measurement of a number of items in the financial statements.
 Consequently, the estimates and assumptions used may have a significant impact on equity and the results.
 The estimates and assumptions used are tested regularly and adjusted if necessary.
+Alliander is developing a number of new activities within the framework of its strategy.
+Due to the start-up nature of these activities, inherent uncertainties are attached to their valuation.
 This section sets out an analysis of the main areas where the measurement of assets, liabilities and the results is affected by the estimates and assumptions used.